gravitational/teleport/rfd/0164-scoped-rbac.md

 Some resources don't have a clear cut behavior at certain scopes, like SSO connectors, or are difficult to define, like users.

-That’s why we will prohibit creating those resources by roles granted by any scope other than the root.
+That’s why we will prohibit creating those resources by roles granted by any scope other than the special scope `admin:.

 Here is a list of resources that can’t be created at scopes: